eth-fabric/website/docs/education/based-rollups/based-rollups-101.md

 The latest for this image can be found [here](https://docs.google.com/presentation/d/1YckjQ1LEGs9E8lhSO3-qFvpdLAefEAzgx5018CL7O-M/edit#slide=id.g2e3075303b5_0_204)

-This was just a based rollup 101, for more technical details please see the [Based Rollups 201](/website/education/Based-Rollups-201) document.
+This was just a based rollup 101, for more technical details on based rollups from a Fabric point of view, please see the [Based Rollups Componenets](/website/education/Based-Rollups-Componets) document for componenets of a based rollup and [Based Rollups: Threading the Needle](/website/education/Threading-the-Needle).